If you’re like most bloggers, you’re in a constant battle to increase the size of your email list AND your social media following.

 Let’s start with the fact that you don’t own your social media following.

 Whether it’s Facebook, Instagram, Twitter or any of them, they’re the owner of the platform and the users.

 I know it can feel like your followers are your peeps, but it just aint so.

-As I mentioned in my Email Marketing Beginners Guide blog post, an audience built on a social media platform is an audience built on rented land.
+As a matter of fact, an audience built on a social media platform is an audience built on rented land.

 You’re the renter and not the owner.

 You see, at any point the platforms can change their algorithms or suspend your account and *poof* that audience you worked so hard to build is now gone.